About the Species

 Black abalone are estimated to live up to about 30 years.
 Adults become sexually mature in the wild when they reach about 1.5 to 2 inches in shell length.

-Due to their unique mating habits, abalone can be depleted by intense fishing that targets groups of animals.
+Due to their mating strategy, abalone can be depleted by intense fishing that targets groups of animals.

 A commercial abalone fishery opened in California in the early 1970s, peaked in the mid-1970s, and closed in the 1990s.
-The fishery used size limits and seasons to reduce the number of abalone caught.
+The fishery used size and season limits to reduce the number of abalone caught.
 Even with these protections, the fishery greatly decreased the abalone populations and has had long-term effects on their recovery.

 Illegal harvest (poaching) of black abalone continues to be a problem, particularly along remote stretches of the central California coast where numbers of black abalone are relatively high.
 Illegal harvest reduces black abalone abundance in the wild, further reducing the ability of populations to reproduce and sustain themselves over the long-term.